 Federal Housing Administration: The Federal Housing Administration (FHA) provides mortgage insurance on loans made by FHA-approved lenders.
 Thus, as an FHA-approved lender, AAG can make FHA-approved reverse mortgage loans.

-Financial Assessment: A lender conducts a financial assessments of each reverse mortgage applicant’s income, debt and credit history to ensure that person has enough money to pay ongoing costs, such as property taxes and homeowners insurance, over the life of the reverse mortgage loan.
-If the borrower’s resources or credit history don’t meet the lender’s guidelines, the lender may require as a condition of the loan that a cash amount be set aside (Life Expectancy Set Aside or LESA) to pay for these ongoing obligations.
+Financial Assessment: A lender conducts financial assessments of each reverse mortgage applicant’s income, debt, and credit history to evaluate whether person has enough money to pay ongoing costs, such as property taxes and homeowners insurance, over the life of the reverse mortgage loan.
+If the borrower’s resources or credit history don’t meet the lender’s guidelines, the lender may require as a condition of the loan that a cash amount be set aside (Life Expectancy Set-Aside or LESA) to pay for these ongoing obligations.

 HECM: HECM stands for Home Equity Conversion Mortgage, which is a type of reverse mortgage insured by the Federal Housing Administration (FHA).
-Borrowers, 62 or older, may use a HECM to convert some of their home equity into cash.
+Borrowers, 62 or older, could use a HECM to convert some of their home equity into cash.
 The actual cash amount received is based on several factors, such as the age of the borrower, the appraised value of the borrower’s home (not to exceed HECM lending limits), the equity in the home (home value minus what is owed on the home), and the current interest rate.
-Interest accrues on the money that is advanced, but loan repayment (principal, interest and insurance) is not required until the borrower sells, moves out of the home for longer than a year, or passes away.
+Interest accrues on the money that is advanced, but loan repayment (principal, interest, and mortgage insurance) is not required until the borrower sells, moves out of the home for longer than a year, passes away, or fails to comply with loan terms.
 The borrower is obligated to maintain the home and pay property taxes and homeowners insurance throughout the life of the loan.